giuseppelazzara98/polito-se2-22-18-HT/README.md

 __URL:__ `/api/newUser`
 __Method:__ POST
-__Description:__ Creates an account for a new user with a specific role.
+__Description:__ Creates an account for a new user with a specific role sending also an email to verify the account.
 __Request body:__
 ```
 {